APP MTH 7035 - Modelling with Ordinary Differential Equations

 - Numerical solution of 1st order initial value problems (IVPs), finite difference approximation.

 - Explicit and implicit methods, forward and backward Euler methods, consistency, convergence.

 - Stability of forward and backward Euler methods, the stability region of a numerical method.

 - Optimal step size, stiff problems.

-- Matlab ODE solvers and non-linear IVPs.
+- More numerical solution methods, Matlab ODE solvers, non-linear IVPs.

 - Predictor-corrector and Runge-Kutta schemes.

 - Linear autonomous systems in two dimensions and models.

 - The Kermack-McKendrick epidemic model, existence and uniqueness of solutions, the phase plane.

 - Analysis of linear systems in two dimensions.